alexshtf/alexshtf.github.io/_posts/2020-01-31-ProximalPointWarmup.md

 where $$f_k$$ is the loss of the $$k^{\mathrm{th}}$$ training sample with respect to the model parameter vector $$x$$.
 We usually do that by variants of the stochastic gradient method: at iteration $$t$$ we select $$f \in \{ f_1, \dots, f_n \}$$, and perform the gradient step $$x_{t+1} = x_t - \eta \nabla f(x_t)$$.
 Many variants exist, i.e. AdaGrad and Adam, but they all share one property - they use $$f$$ as a 'black box', and assume nothing about $$f$$, except for being able to compute its gradient.
 In this series of posts we explore methods which can exploit more information about the losses $$f$$.

 For some machine learning practitioners the notation may seem unusual - $$x$$ denotes the model’s parameters, rather than the input data.
-But since I focus on optimization and refer to many papers in the field, I adopted ubiquitous notation in the optimization community, which also common in most mathematical fields - the ‘unknown’ we aim to compute by solving a problem is denoted by $$x$$.
-The fact that our unknown is the parameter vector of a model does not change anything - we have an optimization problem, and aim to find its optimal solution $$x$$.
-Moreover, the training data itself plays no role when optimizing - so its embedded inside each of the functions $$\{f_1, \dots, f_n\}$$.
+Since this blog focuses on optimization and refers to many papers in the field, I adopted the ubituitous notation in the optimization community, and in mathematics in general - the ‘unknown’ we are looking for is denoted by $$x$$.
+In our context, the ‘unknown’ is the model’s parameter vector.
 Get used to it :)

 # Gradient step revisited
 The gradient step is usually taught as 'take a small step in the direction of the negative gradient', but there is a different view - the well-known[^prox] _proximal view_: